|Brother Vincent Cincotta

 A few days later and Hermano Vicente was back at The Nairobi Hospital.
 I wasn’t going to hoard my compassion this time.
 The immediate Sunday, before the Spa-fest dance concert, I paid him a visit accompanied by my girlfriend.
 I was determined to make the visit worthwhile for him.
 He would be elated.

 As we approached his ward, a male nurse informed us that he had been moved.
 The service on this day was unusually poor; unlike The Nairobi Hospital.
-A different nurse came to see us and informed us he was in ward number four.
+A different nurse came to see us and informed us he was in bed number four.
 She asked us to wait.
 When the wait seemed too long, I allowed myself entry into the ward.
 Number six, five…ah four…here we are.
 The bed was empty.
 The nurse must have been mistaken.
 The first nurse returned and seemed displeased to find me by the bedside.

 “Where is he?”
 I inquired.